nicolastakashi/delivery-service/README.md

 To ensure the resiliency of our service, we can perform this implementation using Polly which is an extremely simple and consolient library in the .NET world.

 ### Rate Limit
-In the current solution the service is not addressing the rate limit issue, but it is an implementation that should be performed if the company in question does not have an API Management, there are some options to perform this implementation either through an API Management / API Gateway or using a package called ** AspNetCoreRateLimit **
+In the current solution the service is not addressing the rate limit issue, but it is an implementation that should be performed if the company in question does not have an API Management, there are some options to perform this implementation either through an API Management/API Gateway or using a package called **AspNetCoreRateLimit**

 ### Performance Tests
 Due to task priority, no performance testing has been implemented, this implementation could be prioritized at or near time, so we can implement it using Apache JMeter or some similar tool.

-### Build Pipeline.
+### Build Pipeline
-Adding the application to a Build mat so that we can ensure the integration of all commits made by the team.
+Adding the service within an automated build and deploy pipeline to ensure the integration of developed code and streamline the deployment process in multiple environments.

+This kind of process can be done by tools such as:

+- Jenkins
+- Azure DevOps
+- Circle CI

 ### Message Queue